Yeeldx/yeeldbox-devdocs/docs/resources/faq.md

 ## Support

-#### I deposited into a vault, but the vault token isn't showing in my wallet?
+#### I deposited into a YeeldBox, but the YeeldBox token isn't showing in my wallet?
 How do I make it appear?

-- On the [Yeeldx.finance](https://Yeeldx.finance) user interface, click the name of the vault that you deposited in.
-This will take you to to the Etherscan page for the vault.
-Click on the "Tracker" link in the "More Info" box to find the vault token page.
+- On the [Yeeldx.finance](https://Yeeldx.finance) user interface, click the name of the YeeldBox that you deposited in.
+This will take you to to the Etherscan page for the YeeldBox.
+Click on the "Tracker" link in the "More Info" box to find the YeeldBox token page.
 Copy the address from there and follow your wallet's instructions on [adding a custom token](https://docs.Yeeldx.finance/getting-started/guides/how-to-add-a-custom-token-to-metamask)
-- Alternatively, most vault tokens are supported on [Zapper.fi](https://zapper.fi) shortly after their release.
+- Alternatively, most YeeldBox tokens are supported on [Zapper.fi](https://zapper.fi) shortly after their release.

 #### I'm getting an error that says "SafeERC20: low-level call failed".
 How do I resolve this?

 - This most often occurs when submitting a duplicate transaction.
-If you want to deposit $100 into a vault, you can submit that deposit as many times you want until one of those transactions is executed.
+If you want to deposit $100 into a YeeldBox, you can submit that deposit as many times you want until one of those transactions is executed.
 Afterwards, the rest will show this error because you no longer have that $100 in your wallet.

 #### I'm getting an error that says "ALERT: Transaction Error.
 Exception thrown in contract code."
 What does that mean?